Tom Bianchi has published ten bestselling books of male photography, and he's also brought out

 www.tombianchi.com in which each month subscribers to the site see three different men explore their own sexual identities in

 front of Tom's lens.
-When the first volume came out Tom Bianchi spoke exclusively to OutUK's Mike Gray about the
+Tom Bianchi has been speaking exclusively to OutUK's Mike Gray about the

 inspiration for the website and the On The Couch